baofinance/Zhenglong-Docs/docs/roadmap.md

 - A trusted price feed (Chainlink, Redstone, or custom TWAP)
 - A Stability Pool configuration

-### Deliverables

-- Web-based market creation UI
-- Permissionless factory contracts
-- Templates for volatile, inverse, or index synthetics
-- Custom market parameters

 This transforms Zhenglong from a protocol into infrastructure — empowering protocols and DAOs to create their own data-driven assets.
+Like a Uniswap for yield bearing and leveraged synthetic markets.

 ### Advanced Features